llwebconsulting/github-pr-summary-gen/README.md

 5. Create a new branch for your changes (see Pull Request Process below)

+### Continuous Integration

+This project uses GitHub Actions for CI/CD.
+The following checks run on all PRs:

+- **Linting**: Ensures code style consistency
+- **Testing**: Runs the test suite and reports coverage
+- **Security Scans**:
+  - CodeQL analysis for code security
+  - npm audit for dependency vulnerabilities
+  - Snyk security scanning
+- **Dependency Review**: Checks for security issues in dependency changes
+- **Bundle Size**: Monitors changes in bundle size

+Required repository secrets for CI:
+- `CODECOV_TOKEN`: For uploading test coverage reports
+- `SNYK_TOKEN`: For running Snyk security scans

+All checks must pass before a PR can be merged.

 ### Testing

 The project uses Jest for testing.
 To run the test suite: